barclayd/tsconfig-generator/README.md

 npx typescript-scaffold
 ```

-Node.js CLI for generating an opinionated TypeScript setup for a range of frameworks
+Node.js CLI for generating an opinionated TypeScript setup for a range of frameworks.

 Supports: